ytsmacr/caipy/README.md

 # Auto-modelling
 ### by Cai Ytsma (cai@caiconsulting.co.uk)
-Programs to prepare, train, and test datasets for multivariate regression.
+Programs to format, train, and test datasets for multivariate regression.
 Designed for spectroscopy data.
-All algorithms from [scikit-learn](https://scikit-learn.org/stable/index.html).
+All machine learning algorithms from [scikit-learn](https://scikit-learn.org/stable/index.html).

 ## Setup
 If you don't have Anaconda already, you can [download it for free](anaconda.com).